-It seems like in modern society, we cannot go through life without electronic devices.
 Thanks to appliances, we have more time to ourselves, and carrying a smartphone is a necessity.
 China has moved smoothly from a low-cost sector and low technology to a value-added industry and high technology, becoming a global production base for electronics.
 Despite being a developing country, China exports loads of devices such as mobile phones, notebook computers, and electronic components.
-In 2017, the value of China’s electronics manufacturing services market reached around $300 billion, and in 2023, the value of it is supposed to break $500 billion.
-Do you want to import such goods from China?
+The value of China’s electronics manufacturing services market is worth hundreds of billions of USD.
+Do you want to import consumer electronics from China?
 Check the current US import duty on electronics.

 Electronics from China – production areas

 The electronics factories are mainly placed in provinces like Guangdong, Zhejiang, and Jiangsu.
 These three provinces are one of the most industrialized regions in China.
 Specifically, the most condensed cities with such factories are Shenzhen, Wenzhou, Dongguan, Ningbo, Guangzhou, Changzhou, and Suzhou.

 You can find the largest concentration of trading companies in Shenzhen, Wenzhou, Dongguan, Ningbo, Guangzhou, Suzhou, and Shanghai; mostly in the same provinces as the factories mentioned above.

 Electronics from China – trade fairs

 If you plan to import electronics from China, attending a trade show is a good way to start looking for a business partner.
 There is no better place than trade fairs to familiarize yourself with the latest trends on the market and successfully negotiate deals.
 We suggest taking a look at the following electronics trade fairs in China.

 - Asia’s Lightweight Automotive Trade Fair